sebapersson/PEtab.jl/docs/src/tutorials/define_problem/model_system.md

 ## Model as a `ReactionSystem`

-A [Catalyst.jl](https://github.com/SciML/Catalyst.jl) `ReactionSystem` is a valid dynamic model and is internally converted to an `ODESystem`.
+A [Catalyst.jl](https://github.com/SciML/Catalyst.jl) `ReactionSystem` is a valid dynamic model which internally is converted to an `ODESystem`.
 If observables are defined with `@observables` in the reaction network, they can be referenced directly in `PEtabObservable`.
 For example: